Wappsto/javascript-wappsto-wapp/README.md

 ### To change a value on another networks value

-To send a new data point to another value, just call the 'control' function on the value.
+To send a new data point to another value, just call the `control` function on the value.

 ```javascript
 await value.control('1');